somnambulist-tech/read-models/README.md

  * refactor integration of identity map
  * consider reducing the scope of the builder component
  * prevent running / building insert, update, delete queries
- * extract table data methods into a meta-data object

 ## Requirements